pjobson/reRemarkable/data/media/MarkdownTutorial.md

 ---

-### Notes about Remarkable
+# Notes about reRemarkable

-With Remarkable you export your files to HTML or PDF through the `File` menu.
+With reRemarkable you export your files to HTML or PDF through the `File` menu.
 You can also copy the converted Markdown to HTML to the clipboard through the `Edit` menu (Copy to HTML; Copy Selection to HTML).

 You can swap the position of the editor and live preview pane, switch you a horizontal layout and even hide the live preview pane completely.
 (See `View` menu).

 You can preview how the document will be rendered in your default browser by clicking `View->Preview Externally`.

 You can switch to a "Night Mode" by clicking `View->Night Mode`.
 Note that only some Gtk themes support this, it depends on which theme you are currently using.

 You can click on links in the live preview pane to verify them.
 To return to the markdown document just edit the file (e.g. make a space and then delete it).

-Check out the [Remarkable Website Here](http://remarkableapp.github.io) and the [GithHub repository](http://github.com/jamiemcg/remarkable).